In this article you’ll learn how you can share dashboards externally, without giving internal access to your instance, in a secure way.

 External or Public sharing

-Independently of the access restrictions set in the dashboard creation (see Learn about Access Restrictions), my organization or private, the dashboard can be externally shared.
+Independently of the permissions set in the dashboard (see Manage Permissions on Dashboards), the dashboard can be externally shared.
 This option is intended to allow anonymous access, so anyone with the link (optionally secured with a password) can see the content of the dashboard, even without having access to the Jira or Confluence instance.